What the HELL?!!?

 The letter alleges first that the card "creat[es] a likelihood of confusion with respect to Hasbro's authorization or sponsorship of or association with your commercial activities."
 We think it's unlikely that anyone viewing an obvious parody would seriously think it was "authorized" or "sponsored" by Hasbro.
 But, to make it clear, we have now posted a clear disclaimer in the caption of every image of the card on this site, as well as updated the design of the card itself to include a disclaimer.

-Although Hasbro's lawyers have only managed to deliver an e-mail letter, we turned it over to our Intellectual Property attorney for response within the 10 days requested by Hasbro's letter.
-But even before that letter had a chance to go in the mail, we immediately responded in good faith to Hasbro's stated (and truly not-all-that unreasonable, really) concerns: we have made the reasons for the parody more obvious, and have added a clear disclaimer that Hasbro has nothing to do with our cards.
-In addition, in order to "get the word out" about those two items in a clear way to our readers, we published both of those items in the e-mail editions of This is True.
+Although Hasbro's lawyers have only managed to deliver an e-mail letter, I turned it over to my Intellectual Property attorney for response within the 10 days requested by Hasbro's letter.
+But even before that letter had a chance to go in the mail, I immediately responded in good faith to Hasbro's stated (and truly not-all-that unreasonable, really) concerns: I have made the reasons for the parody more obvious, and have added a clear disclaimer that Hasbro has nothing to do with True's cards.
+In addition, in order to "get the word out" about those two items in a clear way to True's readers, I published both of those items in the e-mail editions of This is True.

-Since we haven't heard from Hasbro since October 2000, we believe we have satisfied Hasbro's objections.
-Our attorney, who is very experienced in matters relating to Intellectual Property (especially copyright and trademark law), says that if this went through the legal system, we would likely win.
-So we are still making the cards available to our readers.
-Should we hear more from Hasbro, we will alert you to updates in This is True (subscription info below).
+Since I haven't heard from Hasbro since October 2000, my lawyer and I believe we have satisfied Hasbro's objections.
+The attorney, who is very experienced in matters relating to Intellectual Property (especially copyright and trademark law), says that if this went through the legal system, we would likely win.
+So we are still making the cards available to readers.
+Should I hear more from Hasbro, I will alert you to updates in This is True (subscription info below).
 Previous updates are at the end of the page.

 Related Links on This Site